julianchurchill/text-adventure/README.md

 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size
 - [FEATURE] Let user change the font size on an options screen
 - [FEATURE] Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?

+- [STORY] Chase someone - perhaps examining them causes them to move to new locations

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height